 Welcome to the Center for the Philosophy of Freedom at the University of Arizona.

-o In addition to permanent faculty members, the Freedom Center provides a work environment for a number of visiting Research Professors in diverse fields from around the world.
+o The Center also hosts Research Professors in diverse fields from around the world.
 You can learn more about recent visiting professors here.

 - We mentor doctoral students, preparing them to become a new generation of scholars and teachers.
 You can learn more about recent Freedom Center fellows here.
 You can also learn about recent alumni here.